Fly with us

 AIM AIR’s mission is to serve missionaries, Church workers, and Christian relief and development agencies.
 Our vision is that of Africa Inland Mission International: to see Christ-centered churches among all African peoples.
 It is our privilege to support ministries that align with and advance a similar vision.
 Because our resources are both limited and subsidized, our services must be exclusive.

 If your ministry involves partnerships with organizations which AIM AIR might not directly accept bookings from, they may be able to fly with you under your care and responsibility.
 AIM AIR trusts that the flights you book will be for a purpose consistent with your stated ministry.
-AIM AIR can only accept payment for flights from Approved Users.
+AIM AIR can only accept payment for flights from Approved Ministry Partners.
 We are not able to accept bookings from travel agencies.

 What determines the cost of a flight?